-While the Philippine Health Facility Development Plan 2020-2040 was formulated to guide the equitable development the country's health infrastructure, of implementation is challenged its by uncoordinated planning and lack of sustained financing causing substantial delays and inadvertently constrains the public's access to health care.
+While the PHFDP 2020-2040 was formulated to guide the equitable development of the country's health implementation infrastructure, its is challenged by uncoordinated planning and lack of sustained financing, causing substantial delays and inadvertently constrains the public's access to health care.

-Poor implementation and disasters resulted in the weak delivery and inefficient use of education facilities.
-Disbursement of the Basic Education Facilities Fund remains low with average rate of 48.4 percent from 2017 to 2021.38 This resulted in the actual delivery of only 44 percent of the targeted classrooms from 2018 to 2021.39 Among the problems encountered in the implementation of school infrastructure projects include unavailability, site rigid pricing and specifications, procurement issues, and delayed identification of project list.40
+implementation and disasters Poor resulted in the weak delivery and inefficient use of education facilities.
+Disbursement of the Basic Education Facilities Fund remains low with an average rate of 48.4 percent from 2017 to 2021.38 This resulted in the actual delivery of only 44 percent of the targeted classrooms from 2018 to 2021.39 Among the problems encountered in the implementation of infrastructure projects school include unavailability, rigid pricing site and specifications, procurement issues, and delayed identification of project list.40 increasing rate of waste generation, especially in urban areas.
+Majority of local areas are still unserved by common waste facilities, including material recovery facilities and by sanitary landfill facilities.
+The sector continues to be hampered by the following challenges, among others:

-As the country is highly vulnerable to natural disasters, the lack of infrastructures dedicated for disaster and calamity preparedness and resilience will continue to exacerbate the inadequacy of classrooms, which are used as temporary evacuation centers.
+As the country is highly vulnerable to natural disasters, the lack of infrastructure dedicated for disaster and calamity preparedness and resilience will continue to exacerbate the inadequacy of classrooms, which are used as temporary evacuation centers.